 Before we begin, let’s make one thing clear: Account Abstraction brings improvements across the board, not just on mobile devices.
 However, the difference on mobile is even more noticeable as many things would have been impossible to do with a non-smart contract wallet.

 Now is the time to dig deeper into the security features of mobile smart contract crypto wallets.

 Email or Social Login & Recovery

 Smart contract wallets eliminate the need for a seed phrase and allow you to register with simply an email address.
 This, of course, is also the case for mobile smart crypto wallets!

-Email login and recovery have 2 major benefits: first of all, if you forget your password, you can easily recover the account and do not lose your funds.
+Email login and recovery have 2 major benefits: First, if you forget your password, you can easily recover the account and not lose your funds.
 Secondly, this is a registration & login method that is already a familiar method to almost everyone and bridges the gap between Web2 and Web3 - thus helping us on the mission to mass adoption!

-An example for a different method of registration and recovery is the so-called Social Recovery, used by smart contract wallets like Argent.
-In their case the smart contract deployed to represent your wallet has only a single key but you can nominate ‘guardians’ for an additional layer of protection.
-These guardians can either be other Web 3 wallets (hardware or software) but also other people who you trust.
+An example of a different method of registration and recovery is the so-called Social Recovery, used by smart contract wallets like Argent.
+In their case, the smart contract deployed to represent your wallet has only a single key, but you can nominate ‘guardians’ for an additional layer of protection.
+These guardians can be either other Web 3 wallets (hardware or software) or other people who you trust.